dalgard/meteor-viewmodel/README.md

 Values in viewmodel instances are automatically persisted across hot code pushes.

-To persist the state of a viewmodel across re-renderings, including changing to another route and going back to a previous one, set the `persist` flag when declaring the viewmodel:
+To persist the state of a viewmodel across re-renderings, including changing to another route and going back to a previous one, set the `persist` option to `true`:

 ```js
 Template.example.viewmodel({